Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Is the Freshman Early Assurance Program the only option for admission into the Chapman University School of Pharmacy?

-Chapman University School of Pharmacy has three different pathways to gain admission.
+Chapman University School of Pharmacy has two different pathways to gain admission.

-- Students who have completed their pre-requisites, with or without obtaining a BS Degree, at an institution other than Chapman can apply using the PharmCAS system.
+- Students who have completed their pre-requisites, with or without obtaining a BS Degree, at any accredited institution including Chapman can apply using the PharmCAS system.
 For more detailed information, see the Chapman University School of Pharmacy Admission page.

 What classes should I take in high school to be competitive?